gogins/csound-extended/playpen/README.md

 3. The SciTE user properties from this repository from [here](https://github.com/gogins/csound-extended/blob/master/.SciTEUser.properties).
     Download this to your home directory or create in your home directory a symbolic link to this file.
+Similarly create symbolic links to the `playpen.ini` file, which you should edit to customize for you and your system.
 4.  [sox](http://sox.sourceforge.net/).
 For Ubuntu, execute
     `sudo apt install sox` and `sudo apt install libsox-fmt-all`.
 5. The [libsndfile](http://www.mega-nerd.com/libsndfile/) utilities.
 For Ubuntu, all